-About the HUB Program
+About the HUB (VetHUB) Program

 The System Offices HUB Program ensures the system’s good faith effort to include HUB businesses in its procurement efforts.
 This good faith effort involves evaluating and determining subcontracting opportunities, administering the mentor/protégé program, participating in marketing and outreach efforts to promote contracting and subcontracting opportunities in an effort to achieve HUB participation, and reporting HUB expenditures to the Texas State Comptroller in accordance with statute.